sonotopes/POSIX-Shell/README.md

 # POSIX-Shell
-Command line shell implemented in C with POSIX functionality.
+Command line shell implemented in C according to POSIX standards.
 Developed using the UNIX API.

 Functionality includes signal handling, I/O redirection, cd, unset, exit, and more.
 Job handling is established using simple foreground and background commands.
 Shell also includes the feature to use filename redirection operands.
 Pipelining is also established.